Johannis de Rijke: Early life and background

-Johannis de Rijke was born in Colijnsplaat on the island of Noord-Beveland.
-The third of seven children, he was the son of Pieter de Rijke, a farmer and part-time dike worker, and his wife, Anna Catharina Liefbroer.
+Johannis de Rijke was born in Colijnsplaat on the island of Noord-Beveland, the third of seven children of Pieter de Rijke, a farmer and part-time dike worker, and his wife, Anna Catharina Liefbroer.
 Lacking the means for formal education, he was mentored by Jacobus Lebret, the district engineer in Bevelanden.

-In 1865, he became chief construction foreman for the Oranjesluizen, a lock complex near Amsterdam, designed to separate the IJ lagoon from the Zuiderzee at Schellingwoude.
-His supervisor was Cornelis Johannes van Doorn.
+In 1865, he became chief construction foreman for the Oranjesluizen, a lock complex near Amsterdam, designed to separate the IJ lagoon from the Zuiderzee at Schellingwoude, under the supervision of Cornelis Johannes van Doorn.

-In 1873, De Rijke set off from Marseille aboard the steamship Iraouaddy to Shanghai, and then to Nagasaki, along with George Escher and Dick Arnst.
-The journey reflected their differing statuses: Escher, a graduate engineer, travelled first class, while De Rijke and his family were in second class, and Arnst, the work boss, in third class.
+In 1873, de Rijke set off from Marseille aboard the steamship Iraouaddy to Shanghai, and then to Nagasaki, along with George Escher and Dick Arnst.
+De Rijke’s lack of a formal higher-level education was reflected in the status he and his companions were afforded on their voyage, with graduate engineer Escher travelling first class, whilst de Rijke and his family were in second class, and the foreman Arnst was in third class.
 De Rijke was accompanied by his pregnant wife and their two children, Anna Catharina and Johannes Laurens.

-Shortly after arriving in Japan, their son Pieter was born, followed by Eleazer, Els, Jacoba, and Adan in subsequent years.
-Tragically, Eleazer died at a young age in Japan.
-With his wife's deteriorating health, De Rijke sought a qualified tutor for his children.
-In 1880, upon Arnst's return to the Netherlands, De Rijke's children accompanied him, to be cared for by his former mentor Lebret, now residing in Oosterbeek.
-His wife succumbed to cholera in 1881.
-Recognising his commitment, his employer granted him a six-month leave to the Netherlands.
-He took another leave after four years, travelling via the United States and England.
+Shortly after arriving in Japan, his wife gave birth to their third child, a son whom they named Pieter.
+The couple had four more children after this: Eleazer, Els, Jacoba, and Adan.
+Eleazer died at a young age in Japan.
+De Rijke’s wife subsequently suffered from ill health, and he sought a qualified tutor for his young family.
+In 1880, upon Arnst's return to the Netherlands, de Rijke's children accompanied him.
+They were cared for in the Netherlands by de Rijke’s former mentor Lebret in Oosterbeek.
+De Rijke’s wife died as the result of cholera in 1881, and his employer granted him six months leave to return to the Netherlands.
+After his return to Japan, his next period of leave was four years later, when he travelled to the Netherlands via the United States and England.

 It was during this period that he met Maria Suzanna Heck, a 25-year-old teacher and devout Calvinist, known for her correspondence with Abraham Kuyper.
-They married in Amsterdam.
-The couple had five children together: Hendrik, Santina Helenus, Stoffelina, and Wilhelmus.
-De Rijke, a staunch Calvinist, valued hard work, honesty, and simplicity.
-In 1899, he joined Kuyper's Anti-Revolutionary Party.
-In 1900, Maria and the children moved to the Netherlands for their upbringing.
+They married in Amsterdam and had five children: Hendrik, Santina Helenus, Stoffelina, and Wilhelmus.
+As a committed Calvinist who valued “hard work, honesty and simplicity”, de Rijke joined Kuyper's Anti-Revolutionary Party in 1899.
+In 1900, Maria and the children moved to the Netherlands.
 In 1891, De Rijke applied for a position in the Orange Free State (Transvaal) but was not accepted due to the absence of a suitable role.